Skip to content

 A failed patch might have been partially applied, so we need to revert the patch along with deleting the failed patch.

-To revert a failed patch, make the following changes in a single MR:
+Make the following changes in a single MR:

 1. Delete the failed patch